turingschool/career-development-curriculum-site/module_three/index.md

 ### Deliverables

-* Career Specialists will provide a timeline reflecting the respective program calendars for each lesson and deliverables.
+* Career Specialists will provide a timeline reflecting the respective program calendars for each lesson and deliverable.

-* Utilize exit tickets after lessons to check your understanding of the material and ask follow-up questions.
+* BE Mod 3 lessons and deliverables can be found [here]((https://turingschool.notion.site/Module-3-Professional-Development-fce9c02a87944a7f9b7efbf37d1b812f)

+### Requirements

 * Complete the [end of mod self-evaluation survey](https://airtable.com/shrBZWvdZfHSeey57) due **Friday of Week 5**.